elalienx/lendo-ts/README.md

 ## Planed improvements

+1. Add an enhanced add to cart feature. ⌛️ IN PROGRESS
+1. Match the original Sketch design. (see original project for more info)
 1. Migrated to TypeScript. ✅ DONE
 1. Create a new, enhanced Product page to avoid `useEffect()` ✅ DONE
-1. Add an enhanced add to cart feature. ⌛️ IN PROGRESS
-1. Match the original Sketch design. (see original project for more info)

 ## Bonus features

 1. Use Redux instead of ContextAPI to see if it reduces unncecerary re-renders.
+1. Add Biome linter.
 1. Create custom toast notification to reduce dependencies.
-1. Add Biome linter.

 ## Pending

-1. Add Checkout fixture page. ✅ DONE
-1. Improve `<QuantityChooser>` by adding a input number.
+1. Improve `<QuantityChooser>` by adding an input number.
-1. Improve `<InputRadio>` for variants by using proposed design in Sketch. ✅ DONE
 1. Improve `<CartItem>` design by putting the quantiy next to the text, instead of below on desktop as there is space on the side.
 1. Improve `<CartItem>` userfulness by mentioning the selected color and variant.
 1. Add state to input radio fixture.
+1. Improve `<InputRadio>` for variants by using proposed design in Sketch. ✅ DONE
+1. Add Checkout fixture page. ✅ DONE